Chart Color Schemes

 East Lindfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-East Lindfield has a high level of cultural diversity, with 34.3% speaking a language other than English at home and 40.6% born overseas.
-Christianity is the predominant religion in East Lindfield, making up 47.3%.
-Judaism is overrepresented compared to Greater Sydney, comprising 2.5% versus 0.8%.
+East Lindfield has a high level of cultural diversity, with 34.3% of its population speaking a language other than English at home and 40.6% born overseas.
+Christianity is the main religion in East Lindfield, accounting for 47.3% of people.
+Notably, Judaism is overrepresented, comprising 2.5% of the population compared to 0.8% across Greater Sydney.

 Frequently Asked Questions - Diversity